QinLab/SARS2-DeepLearning2024/decision_tree/README.md

 ```
 python3 ./decision_tree/data_dt.py -num <Your_Preferred_Number>
 ```
-* After finishing the execution you are expected to see:
-`Training and testing dataset for decision trees were saved successfully!`

 ## 2. Fine Tunning
 We separate a specified number of sequences from the created dataset, ensuring it is smaller than the training dataset.
 By default, 500 sequences from each VOC are selected.
-To do the finetunning with same default run:
+To do the fine tunning with same default, run:
 ```
 python3 ./decision_tree/fine_tunning.py
 ```